 Many partners experience a love-hate relationship and wonder what can improve it.
 Well, relationships are complicated, and everyone expresses emotions in different ways.
 You and your partner may be full of love and excitement at one point and become rivals at other times.

 Initially, you might not think much about this understanding and remain okay with the pattern.
 However, as the relationship grows and feelings of love and hate start becoming complicated, you might begin to worry about getting overwhelmed by the negative feelings.
+Affection might go out of the window and be replaced with animosity and enmity.
 You might also wonder if it was the right decision to get into the relationship.

 This post shares with you the details of a love-hate relationship, why it happens, and tips to manage it.